CodingTrain/website-archive/README.md

 </p>
 </br>

+# Current Status

+This repository is no longer maintained as we have moved to <a href="https://thecodingtrain.com">a new website</a> and <a href="https://github.com/CodingTrain/thecodingtrain.com">repo</a>.
+Please note it is still accessable through <a href= "https://codingtrain.github.io/website-archive/">github.io</a> but should only be used for archive purposes.

+# Repository Content
 Hello and welcome to the GitHub repository for The Coding Train website!
 This houses all of the content at <a href="https://thecodingtrain.com/">thecodingtrain.com</a> as well as source code for corresponding videos.
 The site welcomes contributions from the community in a variety of ways!
 More information at <a href="CONTRIBUTING.md">CONTRIBUTING.md</a>.

 # Other links